idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 Consider the example where TabulatedFluidProperties is used to reduce the cost of calculating CO$_2$ fluid properties.
 In this example, a file containing the tabulated fluid properties, named `fluid_properties.csv` is provided.
 All properties listed in this file will be calculated using either Bilinear or Bicubic interpolation (the interpolation type is to be specified in the input file), while all remaining properties provided by the `FluidProperties` interface will be calculated using a [CO2FluidProperties](/CO2FluidProperties.md) UserObject.

-Bilinear Interpolation and Bicubic Interpolation are sub classes of Bidimensional Interpolation.
-The TabulatedFluidProperties inherits Bilinear or Bicubic Interpolation depending on the type specified in the input file.

-The input file syntax necessary to achieve this is
+The input file syntax necessary to achieve this with a (pressure, temperature) variable set is shown below.
+A [TabulatedBicubicFluidProperties.md] is used.

 !listing modules/fluid_properties/test/tests/tabulated/tabulated.i block=Modules

-or
+With a (specific volume, specific energy) variable set, the syntax shown in the example file below may be used:

 !listing modules/fluid_properties/test/tests/tabulated/tabulated_v_e.i block=Modules

-The "tabulated_v_e.i" input file is to be used if (v,e) variable set used.
-If variable set is (p,T), "tabulated.i" should be used.

 ### Writing data file